Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Comparison with other operations

 Let $\schs$ denote the category of divisorial schemes of finite type over $S$ and let $\pre(\schs)$ (resp.\ $\spre(\schs)$) denote the category of presheaves (resp.\ simplicial presheaves) of sets over $\schs$.
 We define $K \in \spre(\schs)$ to be the simplicial presheaf which associates the simplicial set $g\cP(X)$ (see \cref{sec: operations on spaces}) to any scheme~$X$.
 We view $\spre(\schs)$ as a model category where the cofibrations and the weak equivalences are the sectionwise cofibrations and weak equivalences, respectively.
 This is called the \emph{global injective model structure}.
 When applied to the standard assembly of power operations on $\cP(X)$ for any $X \in \schs$, the operations $\lambda^k$ constructed in \cite{GraysonExterior} and recalled in \cref{sec: operations on spaces} are functorial in $X$ and therefore define morphisms $\lambda^k \colon K\rightarrow K$ in $\Ho(\spre(\schs))$, the associated homotopy category.

-As the Zariski topology is a Grothendieck topology on $\schs$, we can define a new model category structure on $\spre(\schs)$ having the same cofibrations but where the weak equivalences are the so-called local weak equivalences with respect to the Zariski topology (for details see \cite[Sections~2--4]{J15}).
-We call this the \emph{local} (or \emph{Jardine}) \emph{model structure with respect to the Zariski topology} and denote the resulting model category by $\spre_\mathrm{Zar}(\schs)$.
+As the Zariski topology is a Grothendieck topology on $\schs$, we can define a new model category structure on $\spre(\schs)$ having the same cofibrations but where the weak equivalences are the so-called local weak equivalences with respect to the Zariski topology (for more details see \cite[Sections~2--4]{J15}).
+We denote the resulting model category by $\spre_\mathrm{Zar}(\schs)$.
 As this model structure is obtained as a left Bousfield localisation from the global injective one (see \cite[Remark~3.1.4]{AHW17}), we get a functor $\Ho(\spre(\schs))\rightarrow \Ho(\spre_\mathrm{Zar}(\schs))$ and our operations $\lambda^k$ are sent by this morphism to operations

 Note all the definitions and constructions given so far in this section also apply to the full subcategory $\sms\subseteq\schs$ of smooth schemes.

 Recall that, for divisorial schemes, Thomason's $K$-theory of perfect complexes is weakly equivalent to the $g$-construction, see \cite[Theorem~3.1]{GG} and \cite[Proposition~3.10]{ThomTro}.
 In the following theorem, we accordingly identify the object $K \in \Ho(\spre_\mathrm{Zar}(\schs))$ with the $K$-theory presheaf as defined in \cite[Section~2]{Zan21}.